 But his favourite kind of self-talk phrases contain the words “acting as if.”
 Jim told me, “With those words, I’m not claiming that I am this or that.
 But I am ‘acting as if’ I am content, or fearless or good or worthwhile.
 Those kinds of statements, my heart can believe.”

 Amy Sher, an energy healer who also works with very sick patients in hospital settings, is known for her book, How to Heal Yourself from Depression When Nobody Else Can.
-In a recent interview she told her listeners that the words she uses to penetrate the subconscious are, “I am now free.”
+In an interview she told her listeners that the words she uses to penetrate the subconscious are, “I am now free.”

 “The reason we use the wording ‘I am now free’ is because, in all my testing, that was the one phrase that the subconscious mind didn’t resist.
 It resists being told what to do, being reprogrammed, being all of these different things, but no human resists freedom, and that’s where the magic of that phrase comes.”